 Neglected swimming pools are capable of breeding very large populations of Culex mosquitoes, the primary West Nile virus vector.
-Mosquito Control, along with the Public Health Department, take these habitats very serious as they pose a threat to public health.
+Mosquito Control and SCHD take these habitats very serious as they pose a serious threat to public health.
 Swimming pools are monitored for mosquito breeding routinely throughout the season, as well as kiddie pools, hot-tubs, and ornamental ponds.
 This program has achieved much success with many pools removed or reopened.